 But the reality is that meetings are an unavoidable aspect of working life.
 And so, in this article, I’ll show you how you can make your next meeting worthwhile by ensuring that it’s as effective and engaging as it can be.

 (Please note that the focus is on in-person meetings, not virtual—perhaps another topic for another time?)

 Snazzy new technology has allowed teams to communicate and share information conveniently and from all aspects.
-With email, instant messaging, and task management tools (like Zenkit), you no longer have to have everyone involved in the same room at the same time to go over pressing topics and resolve issues.
+With email, instant messaging, and task management tools, you no longer have to have everyone involved in the same room at the same time to go over pressing topics and resolve issues.
 Sounds like meetings are no longer needed, right?